 3. Put every listing in the right categories.
 On Amazon, you don’t just use keywords to differentiate your product; you also assign it to categories and subcategories with similar items.
 Researching your competitors’ listings will help you find the categories that will give your product the highest visibility.

 5. Identify the sweet spot for pricing.
-With so many different ways to optimize your Amazon listing, it might be easy to forget the impact pricing will have on its performance.
+With many different ways to optimize your listing, it’s easy to forget the impact pricing will have on its performance.
 Avoid pricing your product too low or too high by thoroughly researching the price margins of similar high-performing products.

 6. Use Amazon’s terms of service to guide everything.
-Amazon’s terms of service give you plenty of leeway to optimize your Amazon listings as you see fit, but they’re strict about certain actions and practices.
+Amazon’s terms of service give you plenty of ways to optimize your listings as you please, but they’re strict about certain practices.
 Any violations can prove costly, so be sure to refer back to the terms when devising any strategy.

 Amazon’s marketplace is the most popular and active one in the world.
 The ability to get started easily and have access to every tool you’ll need to succeed is a big part of that.
 Don’t underestimate the importance of research and preparation, and remember the more data you obtain, the greater insight you’ll have into any market you launch a product in.